Analysis Framework & Cross-Domain Thinking

 - Answer - address the specific challenge directly

-- Rationale — explain your reasoning
+- Rationale - explain the reasoning

 30-60 Second Rule for Q&A: Keep answers between 30 and 60 seconds.
 Use 8-14 words per sentence.
-If your explanation exceeds 60 seconds, the solution likely needs simplification.
+If an explanation exceeds 60 seconds, the solution likely needs simplification.
 Confirm after each answer: “Does that answer your question?”

 Handling “I Don’t Know”: Four acceptable responses: